Pet-Ometer/pet-ometer.github.io/evaluation.md

 > Users who find motivation in sharing their fitness achievements and participating in virtual challenges with friends or the app's community.
 Those looking for a social and supportive platform that enhances the sense of community around fitness and virtual pet care.

 ## Recruitment
-To boost Petometer app user acquisition, we would employ targeted social media campaigns across platforms, emphasizing the app's unique blend of fitness, virtual pet care, and gamification to captivate a diverse audience.
+To boost Pet-Ometer app user acquisition, we would employ targeted social media campaigns across platforms, emphasizing the app's unique blend of fitness, virtual pet care, and gamification to captivate a diverse audience.
 We could try form partnerships with fitness influencers and wellness communities, leveraging their reach for collaborative promotions.

+## Usability Testing Report
+The following document is a report containing the user feedback received from testing the Pet-Ometer app.